 The Other Options

 At the start of this post I mentioned a scenario where it had been assumed I needed VC funding to be to blitzscaled.
-The next piece of advice was that perhaps the business would be ok as a lifestyle business.
+The next piece of advice I was given was that perhaps the business would be ok as a lifestyle business.
 It’s sadly usual that funding is considered as VC funding at one end and disparaging lifestyle business at the other.
 In practice there’s a very large number of companies that never had VC funding and aren’t a lifestyle business.
 In between are lots of companies that have sustainable businesses with good cash flow and profits.
-These are the ones more likely to survive when there’s negative investor sentiment during a black swan event such as the Covid pandemic.
+These are the ones more likely to survive when there’s negative investor sentiment during an event such as the Covid pandemic.

 Despite the pressure to go the VC route, because everyone seems to do this, assess your business and ask if it really is one of the small number that have the ability to scale quickly.
 If this really is the case then go for it as it’s the best and probably only chance you have to fund that scale.